GoldenRedstone/Spooncraft-Origins/Origins.md

 `spooncraft_origins:endermoth`
 Designed by Archie
 Created by GoldenRedstone
-*Intellegent and kind moths native to the End. ...
+*Intellegent and kind moths native to the End.
+They have inherited endermens allergy to water and their ability to teleport.*

 ### Powers
 | Name | ID | Description (In-Game) | Description (Detailed) | Status |